salarcode/ASProxy/ASProxy/Readme.txt

 ****************************************
 Install notes:
-	To install this application copy all the files in zip to the server.
+	To install this application copy all the files in "upload" folder to the server.
-	It is better to copy compiled package files instead of the sources.
+	It is better to copy compiled package files instead of the source-code package contents.

 Installing to a subdirectory:
 	To have asproxy in a subdirectory in your site, do one of these: